jumpnow/jumpnowtek-site/_posts/2015-12-04-Raspberry-Pi-Systems-with-Yocto.md

     texi2html
     texinfo

+For *16.04* you also need to install the *python 2.7* package that the *Yocto 2.1* branch requires

+    python2.7

+And then create a link for it in `/usr/bin`

+    sudo ln -sf /usr/bin/python2.7 /usr/bin/python

-You will also want to change the default Ubuntu shell from `dash` to `bash` by running this command from a shell
+For all versions of Ubuntu, you should change the default Ubuntu shell from `dash` to `bash` by running this command from a shell

     sudo dpkg-reconfigure dash